sultan-elayan/my-first-repo/read06.md

 specific task.
 If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of st atements).

-_there is two type of function in Javascript _
+_There is two type of function in Javascript_

 The main difference between a function expression and a function declaration is the function name, which can be omitted in function expressions to create anonymous functions.
 A function expression can be used as an IIFE (Immediately Invoked Function Expression) which runs as soon as it is defined.